RemyDegenne/CLT/README.md

 Proof of the central limit theorem in Lean.

-Current status: WIP, and mostly inactive.
+Current status: we have a full proof of the CLT for real random variables if we assume Prokhorov's theorem.